Dear MendMeShop,

 Quadriceps tendonitis is caused by repetitive use of this tendon.
 This condition is most common in an athlete who is in involved in sports that require lots of jumping such as basketball, volleyball and jogging, or in a sport that requires a lot of stopping and starting.
 Little tears in the tendon and tendon sheath will present as pain and inflammation if these tears are not allowed to heal with rest.

-Quadriceps tendinitis - inflammation of the quadriceps tendon is caused by tiny tears that are not giving the proper rest to heal.
+Quadriceps tendinitis - inflammation of the quadriceps tendon is caused by tiny tears that are not given enough time to rest so they can heal.

 Inflammation in the quadriceps tendon is often due to irritation and/or micro-tearing of the collagen fibers.
 When the fibers tear, they become weaker, inflamed and swollen causing pain and tenderness in the area.